JShimonov/Capital-One-App/README.md

    - Level of difficulty of the question
    - Any other smart searching criteria you see fit

-Optional: You may want to include these bonus fearutes:
+Optional: You may want to include these bonus features:
   - Game board simulation with the categories and questions in the proper place (as it would be organized in the game with easier questions on top
   - Marking or saving questions into a "favorites" collection